Celebration: Earth

 This garden can be found on the museum grounds behind the Cockrell Butterfly Center along San Jacinto St. Sponsored by the Coastal Prairie Conservancy, the 9 Natives program helps to promote the value of native plants to pollinators, and how these native plants are part of the important prairie landscape.
 There are so many great reasons to incorporate native plants into your yard or garden.
 They are hardy and can survive local extremes of heat or cold, drought, and wind.
 Once established, native plants usually require little or no irrigation or fertilization.
 They are resistant to many pests and diseases so you will not need pesticides or herbicides.
 Native plants when mixed together can provide year-round color and beauty, and provide food and homes for the birds, bees, and butterflies.

-April 8 – Join us as HMNS hosts the Coastal Prairie Conservancy Volunteer Days in the 9-Natives Garden on April 8th.
-Following volunteer dates will be held on the 2nd Monday of each month.
+May 12 – Join us as HMNS hosts the Coastal Prairie Conservancy Volunteer Days in the 9-Natives Garden on May 12th.

 Flight School